sanjuroj/TolaWorkflow/test/js/README.md

 [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver).
 Place it anywhere in your system $PATH.
 You may also keep it in the testing directory of your local repo because it is gitignored.
-The current version (when this document was last updated) is 2.38.
+The current version (when this document was last updated) is 2.37.
+**NOTE:** Chromedriver v2.38 does not work with TATS at this time.
+Please stick to 2.37.
 1. Download and install Firefox's Selenium browser driver, [geckodriver](https://github.com/mozilla/geckodriver/releases).
 Place it anywhere in your system $PATH.
 You can also keep it in